-As a human being, you can't just sit down to read SCADA data in its raw format (at least, you'd never want to).
 In order to provide at-a-glance status information and make it easier to train new SCADA staff, SCADA systems display information in human readable format at central consoles and via remote alerts.

 The central computer in SCADA systems is known as a master station, a HMI (Human-Machine Interface), or in HCI (Human-Computer Interface), depending on who you're talking to.
 All of these terms mean the same thing: a computer console that sorts and recaps data from your SCADA system and offers the ability to issue controls.

 After sorting alarms, SCADA systems have to present the data that remains.
 This can come in all sorts of formats, but the best systems have graphical interfaces that are easy to see and figure out.
 You want a system that offers a lot of display options, including geographic maps, blueprints and floor plans, photographs of rack-mounted and other gear, color-coded lists, and sorted lists (see T/Mon for an example of a SCADA master/HMI).

 Also, if you don't want to be stuck at a central console all the time, you need to choose a master station in SCADA that can be accessed by a lot of users via remote network connection.

 Choose SCADA systems that can send out automatic e-mail and pager/cell phone alerts.
 This also helps increase your mobility.
 These updates also provide faster alert of emerging problems that you can tackle from the field without returning to your central office.